 Priming The Wall

 Once I stopped up my vacuum with dust, it was time to apply the drywall primer.
 Ha!
-It would be best if you primed the wall before applying the chalkboard paint.
+It would be best to prime the wall before applying the chalkboard paint.
 I researched this quite extensively because I’m all about a shortcut if I can.
-After careful consideration and speaking with Lowes’ nice paint man, I purchased Kilz General Purpose Primer Sealer.
-I wanted this wall to be super durable as my Grandkids will be using it as well.
-They get a little excited when it comes to chalking and can be a bit aggressive.
+After careful consideration and speaking with Lowe’s nice paint man, I purchased Kilz General Purpose Primer Sealer.
+I wanted this wall to be super durable, as my Grandkids will be using it as well.
+They get a little excited about chalking and can be a bit aggressive.

 Painting The Wall

 Time for the REAL paint.
-The wall was fairly large, so I purchased three 1 quart cans of the Rust-Oleum Chalk Paint.
-Using a 6-inch 1/4-inch nap roller, I rolled the whole surface and did the cutting around the trim and ceiling using a brush.
-I repeated a second coat that same day after it had fully dried.
+The wall was fairly large, so I purchased three 1-quart cans of the Rust-Oleum Chalk Paint.
+Using a 6-inch 1/4-inch nap roller, I rolled the entire surface, and I cut around the trim and ceiling with a brush.
+I applied a second coat the same day it had fully dried.
 Always follow the directions on the can for dry times.

 You’ll need to wait a full week before the next step.
 It was so hard for me!
 The chalkboard paint needs to be fully cured and hardened before you can use your chalkboard wall.
 After waiting 1 week, the surface will be ready for the next step, called priming with chalk.